phreed/webgme-immortals/README.md

 These insignificant changes only require a save and a reload in the browser.

 This sytem will have plugins, addons and visualizers.
-First order of business is getting the 'checkout' and 'checkin' plugins working.
+First order of business is getting the 'pull' and 'push' plugins working.
     webgme new plugin -h

 The --config-structure allows the operator to change configuration variables.
 In this case the graph multi-model host and the query to run.
-    webgme new plugin --config-structure checkout
+    webgme new plugin --config-structure pull
-    webgme new plugin --config-structure checkin
+    webgme new plugin --config-structure push

 Now enable the plugins for the paradigm.
-    webgme enable plugin checkin feature_model
+    webgme enable plugin push feature_model
-    webgme enable plugin checkout feature_model
+    webgme enable plugin pull feature_model

-We want a seed model so that the checkout can be run.
+We want a seed model so that the pull can be run.
     webgme new seed baz --seed-name immortals

 Eventually we will want to visualize the graph more conventionally: